Stargazing in Kielder Forest

 4) Cosy Up

 Autumn is the perfect time to huddle up in that cosy cottage, rustic log cabin or quirky accommodation you’ve had your eye on.
 Northumbria Coast and Country Cottages, Original Cottages, and Crabtree and Crabtree all offer a range of self-catering options with beautifully-decorated living areas, toasty log burners and sweeping sea views.
 Or, hide out in a luxurious log cabin with a private hot tub in the forest at Kielder Waterside.
 Pick a B&B where warm welcomes and outstanding customer service are guaranteed, such as Old Rectory Howick, Shaftoe’s Guesthouse, Post Office House B&B or Market Cross Guesthouse.
-Take a look at our 'Where to Stay' page for some autumn accommodation inspiration.
+Take a look at our 'Where to Stay' page for some autumn accommodation inspiration for where to stay for your weekend break.

 5) Watch the sun come up

 Northumberland’s sunrises and sunsets are always spectacular, but in autumn they are pretty hard to beat.
 When the sun is low, a candy-floss-pink illuminates the sky and simply takes your breath away.
 Wake up early, wrap up warm, pack a flask and take a windy coastal walk for a spectacular sunrise to start your day.
+Some of our favourite spots on the Northumberland Coast for sun rise spectating include Budle Bay, Bamburgh beach and Alnmouth.
 Or, head inland and stay out until sunset, where the horizon becomes fiery with the low sun.
-Hadrian’s Wall is a particular favourite for astounding sunsets behind the ancient wall.
+Hadrian’s Wall is a particular favourite for astounding sunsets perfectly framed by the ancient wall.

 6) Stare at the Stars